-In May 2020, the International Accounting Standards Board amended IFRS 16 Leases to provide relief to lessees from applying the IFRS 16 guidance on lease modifications to rent concessions arising as a direct consequence of the covid-19 pandemic.
+In March 2021, the IASB issued Covid-19-Related Rent Concessions beyond 30 June 2021 to extend the relief period by another year.
+The International Accounting Standards Board amended IFRS 16 Leases to provide relief to lessees from applying the IFRS 16 guidance on lease modifications to rent concessions arising as a direct consequence of the covid-19 pandemic.
 The amendment does not affect lessors.

 The amendment exempts lessees from having to consider individual lease contracts to determine whether rent concessions occurring as a direct consequence of the covid-19 pandemic are lease modifications and allows lessees to account for such rent concessions as if they were not lease modifications.
-It applies to covid-19-related rent concessions that reduce lease payments due on or before 30 June 2021.
+It applies to covid-19-related rent concessions that reduce lease payments due on or before 30 June 2022.

 Lessees must apply the practical amendment retrospectively, recognizing the cumulative effect of initially applying the amendment as an adjustment to the opening balance of retained earnings (or other component of equity, as appropriate) at the beginning of the annual reporting period in which the amendment is first applied.

-The amendment is effective for annual periods beginning on or after 1 June 2020, but earlier application is permitted.
+The extension of the amendment is effective for annual periods beginning on or after 30 June 2021, but earlier application is permitted.
 The Group has chosen to early adopt this amendment.

-The amendment has not had any effect for the group.
+The amendment has not had any effect on the SpareBank 1 SMN accounts.